NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/index.rst

 **Gaea <-> External**

 Users can use port tunnels associated with their login sessions to move files between Gaea and their workstations.
 NOAA users will find this to be far slower than GCP.

-- Get your uid from the 'id' command on Gaea.
-Substitute your Gaea user name for First.Last
-- Log out of Gaea entirely.
-- Edit your workstation's ~/.ssh/config file to contain the following (you can also put this on your desktop/laptop workstation):
+NOTE TO SELF add list back in if the build works

 .. code-block:: shell
   :linenos: